 How we prepare for emergencies

 Emergencies come in many forms, such as large scale transport accidents, major fires or explosions, terrorist attacks, severe weather flooding or significant disease outbreaks.
 Thankfully, they are the exception rather than the norm.

 However, when emergencies do happen they bring about significant challenges and require a coordinated effort and planned and practiced response arrangements to meet those challenges.

 All NHS organisations need to be prepared for, and able to respond to, unforeseen emergencies and incidents.
-Following the government’s reforms of the health service in April 2013, a programme of work within the NHS referred to as emergency preparedness, resilience and response (EPRR).
+The programme of work within the NHS is referred to as emergency preparedness, resilience and response (EPRR).

-The changes to the NHS have meant new arrangements for health EPRR, with local commissioning organisations having responsibility for oversight of the emergency preparedness of the healthcare providers (hospital trusts, community healthcare trusts, mental health trusts) they fund.
+The arrangements for EPRR within health is that local commissioning organisations have responsibility for oversight of the emergency preparedness of the healthcare providers (hospital trusts, community healthcare trusts, mental health trusts) they fund.

 To be ready for emergencies, NHS organisations, including Clinical Commissioning Groups (CCGs), develop plans and train and exercise relevant staff in those plans.